Mozambique - Country Commercial Guide

 Oil & Gas

-Last published date: 2022-11-30
+Last published date:

 Overview

-Although development of onshore LNG megaprojects has been delayed by insurgency in the north, over the coming decade Mozambique is expected to become a major liquified natural gas (LNG) exporter due to the discovery of over 180 trillion cubic feet (TCF) of natural gas reserves in the Rovuma basin in the north of the country.
-These discoveries are spread over two concessions.
-The U.S. Export-Import Bank has committed to loaning $4.7 billion of the $24 billion investment into the Area 1 Mozambique LNG project led by TotalEnergies, while the Development Finance Corporation has extended $1.5 billion in sovereign risk insurance to Exxon Mobil’s Area 4 Rovuma LNG project, together representing the U.S. Government’s largest investments on the continent.
+Over the coming decade Mozambique is expected to become a major liquified natural gas (LNG) exporter due to the discovery of over 180 trillion cubic feet (TCF) of natural gas reserves in the Rovuma basin in the north of the country.
+These discoveries are spread over two concessions, one led by Total Energies and the other jointly led by Eni and ExxonMobil.
+The U.S. Export-Import Bank has committed to loaning $4.7 billion of the approximately $20 billion investment into the Area 1 Mozambique LNG project led by TotalEnergies, while the U.S. Development Finance Corporation has extended $1.5 billion in sovereign risk insurance to Exxon Mobil’s Area 4 Rovuma LNG project, together representing the U.S. Government’s largest investment commitment on the continent.

 TotalEnergies’ Area 1 project plans to build up to six LNG trains.
-The first two trains reached final investment decision (FID) in 2019 and are valued at $23 billion.
+The first two trains reached final investment decision (FID) in 2019 and are valued at $20 billion.
+The development of onshore LNG megaprojects has been delayed by insurgency in the north, causing TotalEnergies to declare force majeure in April 2021.
+In 2023, TotalEnergies announced that due to improvements in security they had begun to prepare to lift force Majeure and restart the project. full restart is set for the first quarter of 2024.
 Total selected a joint venture of contractors led by Saipem and McDermott to construct the facilities, including dedicated airstrip and port facilities located in the Afungi LNG Park.
 This project is targeting exports destined for Asian and European markets as well as over 400 MMCF reserved for domestic uses.

-In March 2021, Total stopped work on the project and declared force majeure to cancel its contracts for this project due to ongoing Islamic terrorist attacks close to the project site.
-It has recently signaled it will not restart the projects until at least 2023.
+Mozambique has other gas production operated by Sasol (South Africa) in Inhambane Province, which holds proven reserves of 2.6 TCF.
 The natural gas is produced and processed at a central facility in Temane and then exported via an 865 km pipeline to South Africa, with a link to southern Mozambique for domestic use.
 Additionally, Sasol is developing an integrated oil and liquefied petroleum gas project adjacent to its existing petroleum facility, this project is valued at over $700 million.
 The project includes 13 wells and a liquid propane gas (LPG) production facility at an estimated cost of $1.4 billion.

 All exploration concessions are assigned by the National Petroleum Institute (Instituto Nacional de Petróleo; INP) through public tenders.
 Production contracts can then be negotiated once petroleum reserves are discovered.

-The Government of Mozambique has determined that a portion of natural gas production should be used locally to address the needs of the domestic market.
 The National Petroleum Institute (INP), which regulates the industry, organizes tenders to identify companies interested in developing industrial projects.
 U.S. Companies should expect to see new tenders for domestic gas projects coming out in the next year.

 Leading Sub-Sectors

-• Engineering and steel structure fabrication services
+· Engineering and steel structure fabrication services

-• Oil & gas machinery and services
+· Oil & gas machinery and services

-• Oil & gas drilling machinery and equipment
+· Oil & gas parts and equipment

-• Safety and security equipment and services
+· Safety and security equipment and services

 Opportunities

-Companies should also track potential domestic gas project tenders from the Mozambican government, which could be major opportunities for midstream and downstream project developers.
+Companies should also track potential domestic gas project tenders from the Mozambican Government, which could be major opportunities for midstream and downstream project developers.